Route 66 from Bristow to Springfield

 Vinita is the second oldest town in Oklahoma City.
 When the separation of Cherokee people was caused and led to the Trail of Tears, one of the towns that lived this drama was Vinita.
 You will find antique shops on Route 66 and one of the largest McDonald’s in the world.

 We get out of Vinita and continue on Hwy 60 to Afton.
 In Afton, there’s the Buffalo ranch, closed nowadays.
 It was an emblematic museum of Route 66.

 After Afton, Route 66 goes north to Miami on Hwy 69.
-In Miami ends an old stretch of Route 66 of 1922, you’ll find the Coleman Theatre from 1929.
-It’s Spanish colonial style designed by the Boller brothers.
+Miami ends an old stretch of Route 66 of 1922; you’ll find the Coleman Theatre from 1929.
+It’s a Spanish colonial style designed by the Boller brothers.

 Commerce and Bonnie & Clyde

 When you pass Miami, Route 66 takes you to Commerce.
 It is a tiny village with nothing special, except that here Bonnie & Clyde were sometimes.
 It is said that they were captured here, but it is not true; they were captured in Louisiana.

 We keep driving on Route 66, and we change state!
 We will cross Kansas, only a few kilometers to Baxter Springs.
 Here you will find a museum about the American Civil War.

 You arrive in Galena where there are two museums, one Howard “Pappy” Litch Park and another about the mine and mining history.
 When you leave Galena, you also leave Kansas and enter Missouri.
 Route 66 in this stretch is also called 7th Street.

-After crossing the border with Missouri the first town you’ll find is Joplin.
-There is nothing too noteworthy in its Main Street unless it is picturesque.
+After crossing the border with Missouri, the first town you’ll find is Joplin.
+Unfortunately, there is nothing too noteworthy in its Main Street unless it is picturesque.

 Carthage on Route 66

 Pay attention to stay on Route 66.
 It would be best to turn left to N Range Line Rd, which heads north to our next destination, Carthage.

 Be sure to see 66 Drive-In is one of those typical American movie theaters where you see the movie inside the car; the address is 17231 Old 66 Boulevard.